gregberge/loadable-components/README.md

 | `react-loadable`      | ❌       | 🔶  | ❌                | ❌                         |
 | `@loadable/component` | ✅       | ✅  | ✅                | ✅                         |

-Even if [`react-loadable` is recommended by React team](https://reactjs.org/docs/code-splitting.html#reactlazy), the project does not accept any GitHub issue and is no longer maintained.

 ## Getting started

 `loadable` lets you render a dynamic import as a regular component.